katiestar99/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 Windows Frequently Asked Questions
 ==================================

-Here are some commonly asked questions in regards to Ansible and Windows and their answers.
+Here are some commonly asked questions in regards to Assible and Windows and their answers.

-.. note:: This document covers questions about managing Microsoft Windows servers with Ansible.
+.. note:: This document covers questions about managing Microsoft Windows servers with Assible.
-    For questions about Ansible Core, please see the :ref:`general FAQ page <ansible_faq>`.
+    For questions about Assible Core, please see the :ref:`general FAQ page <assible_faq>`.

-Does Ansible work with Windows XP or Server 2003?
+Does Assible work with Windows XP or Server 2003?
 ``````````````````````````````````````````````````
-Ansible does not work with Windows XP or Server 2003 hosts.
-Ansible does work with these Windows operating system versions:
+Assible does not work with Windows XP or Server 2003 hosts.
+Assible does work with these Windows operating system versions:

 * Windows Server 2008 :sup:`1`
 * Windows Server 2008 R2 :sup:`1`